Dimensionality of the superconductivity in the transition metal pnictide WP: Theoretical and experimental results

 \section{Theoretical and experimental results}

-In this section we will report and discuss the theoretical simulation by employing density functional theory (DFT) and tight-binding approach, as well as the experimental results on the resistivity of WP single crystals.
+In this section, we will report and discuss the theoretical simulation by employing density functional theory (DFT) and tight-binding approach, and the experimental results on the superconducting fluctuations of the conductivity of WP single crystals.
+We notice that the structural, elastic, mechanical, electronic, vibrational, and superconducting properties of WP have been discussed by using the outcomes from first-principle calculations based on DFT, also considering the spin-orbit coupling, in Ref.~\onlinecite{Tayran19}.